An assemblage of violins, symbolizing payment orchestration

 Sounds good?
 Well, one question remains!

-• The operational benefits of Payment Orchestration for businesses
+The State of Payment Orchestration Today

 Digital Wallets are especially prevalent in India and China, were less than 1/10 of users have not yet used one.
 In the US, a little less than half of the population has not yet used one.

-Ultimately Kristian Gjerding, CEO of CellPoint Digital has put it perfectly: “If payments are the engine that is powering digital transformation, payment orchestration is how global enterprises can keep that engine running at peak performance.”
+“If payments are the engine that is powering digital transformation, payment orchestration is how global enterprises can keep that engine running at peak performance.”

 The Benefits of Payment Orchestration